 Economic Environment(0 = best, 30 = worst)

-While numerous privately owned newspapers and broadcasters scrutinize government policies and provide diverse views, private outlets have become more polarized, shrinking the space for balanced coverage.
+Several privately owned newspapers and broadcasters continue to scrutinize government policies and provide diverse views.
+However, media outlets have become more polarized, shrinking the space for balanced coverage.
+As political tensions rose at the end of the year ahead of a presidential election scheduled for January 2010, biased coverage became even more pronounced, and outlets perceived to favor one side or the other faced harassment.
+In recent years ownership has also become more consolidated, with many private outlets now owned by government officials or their close associates.
 The Colombo-based Free Media Movement has noted that state-run media—including Sri Lanka’s largest newspaper chain, two major television stations, and a radio station—are heavily influenced by the government, citing cases of pressure on editors, several unwarranted dismissals of high-level staff, and biased coverage.
-Cases of overt financial pressure on critical outlets were reported during the year.
-In March, the government froze the assets of the Standard Newspapers group, publisher of the weekly Sinhala-language Mawbima and English-language Sunday Standard, after they refused to alter their editorial policy; both papers closed shortly thereafter because of the freeze.
 Business and political interests exercise some control over content through selective advertising and bribery.
-Owing to the closure of a major road, newspapers on the Jaffna peninsula faced shortages of newsprint and other key supplies, hindering their production abilities.
+The gradual reopening of the key A9 highway to the north of the island during 2009 helped to ease production difficulties for northern newspapers, which had been hampered by shortages of newsprint and other key supplies during the war’s final phases.